maplibre/maplibre-native/docs/mdbook/src/android/geojson-guide.md

 }

 ```
-With its straightforward syntax, we can benefit from it by describing our geospatial data inside json
+With its straightforward syntax, we can benefit from it by describing our geospatial data inside JSON

-### 3. GeoJson
+### 3. GeoJSON
-[`GeoJson`]("https://geojson.org/") is a json file for encoding various geographical data structures.
+[`GeoJSON`]("https://geojson.org/") is a JSON file for encoding various geographical data structures.

-It defines several json objects to represent geospatial information.
-GeoJson file is saved with `.geojson` extension
+It defines several JSON objects to represent geospatial information.
+GeoJSON file is saved with `.geojson` extension

 The following list illustrates the most fundamental objects: